 Figure out if the fear is “real,” or “imaginary.”
 Could the gun be loaded?
 Fight or flight.
 Someone is yelling at you or laughing at your?
 Tough it out time and again and eventually you will have intelligent courage.

 Overcoming fear is about repeated attempts at something which causes you fear.
-For most things in the 21st century, that’s something everyone needs to do more of…and more often.
+For most things in 2019, that’s something everyone needs to do more of…and more often.

 I’ve identified 12 of the life patterns which cause us to trip up – and make the same mistakes again and again.
 To discover which of the 12 patterns you have been the victim of and how to eliminate self-sabotage in your life (or those of your clients) you can pick up the program below.